percona/pmm-doc/docs/quickstart.md

     3. Enter your database credentials on the resulting page without changing any values.

-    4. Optional: Enter the information in the *Labels* or *Additional Options* section.
+    4. Optional: Enter the information on the *Labels* or *Additional Options* section.

     5. Click **Add Service** at the bottom.